rklymentiev/py-for-neuro/slides/chapter1_01_introduction.md

 -4
 ```

-Notes: Most of the times you will perform more complex tasks in Python than just `2*2` and you will want to save your resulted objects for the later usage.
+Notes: Most of the times you will perform more complex tasks in Python than just `2*2` and you will want to save your resulting objects for the later usage.
 For example, imagine calculating the average values of some parameter among control and treatment groups and using these values to perform statistical test.

 In the same way you do this in math, you do it in Python. `x = 5` means that you create a new variable called `x` that will hold an object `5`.
 Names of the variables are arbitrary, but should be meaningful for the code readability.
 We will get to the part of code style guidelines a bit later.